sedovigor/PACHQA/README.md

 The code filters the selected molecules by applying additional restrictions and generates new molecules not present in PubChem by adding chlorine atoms.

 All the molecules were minimized in the MMFF94 force field and optimized with GFN2-xTB using the bash script `xtb2.sh`.
 The DFT calculations were performed with ORCA 5.0.4 using the input files `r2scan.inp` and `d4tzvp.inp`.
 The output was parsed for the calculated properties as described in `./property_parsing`.
 The dataset validation scripts are available in `./validation`.
+The code for the Δ-learning model is in `./ml`.